chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 * It is a _declarative query language_.
 It specify _"what data to fetch"_ rather than _"how to fetch the data"_, unlike SQL
 * Queries follow the pattern - `MATCH <PATTERN> COMMAND`, where COMMAND can be RETURN, CREATE, MERGE, DELETE etc.
 * The main query logic for any CRUD operation, are in the pattern.
 A pattern represents what data we are interested in
-* It also uses bunch of common SQL-like constructs e.g. WHERE, OREDR BY, MAX, MIN, EXISTS, IN, UNION, STARTS WITH, RANGE etc.
+* It also uses bunch of common SQL-like constructs e.g. WHERE, OREDR BY, MAX, MIN, EXISTS, IN, UNION, STARTS WITH, RANGE, DISTINCT etc.
 * It supports many graph-specific constructs (which are not available by default in other database query languages) like - get _shortest distance_ between nodes, find all relationships between a pair of nodes, n-th level relationships etc.

 #### Patterns in Cypher